-If installing a battery system, install the customer-supplied battery system according to the battery and battery system manufacturer's instructions and all applicable codes and regulations, including the NEC, Article 480.
-After the battery system is installed, proceed to paragraph 4.7 if installing a distributed bypass tie cabinet; otherwise, proceed to paragraph 4.8.
+If installing a customer-supplied battery system, install the battery system according to the battery and battery system manufacturer's instructions and all applicable codes and regulations, including the NEC, Article 480.

+After the battery system is installed, proceed to paragraph 4.5 if installing a distributed bypass tie cabinet; otherwise, proceed to paragraph 4.6 to complete the wiring of the UPS.

-4.7 Distributed Bypass Tie Cabinet Installation
+4.5 Distributed Bypass Tie Cabinet Installation.